NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Add a Publisher
 """""""""""""""

-In order to add a publisher you have to get its RFC8183 Pulisher Request XML, and hand it over to the server:
+In order to add a publisher you have to get its RFC 8183 Pulisher Request XML, and hand it over to the server:

 .. code-block:: bash